episerver/Foundation-docs/Foundation.Commerce/Page Types/Credit Card Page.md

 [FoundationPageData, IDisableOPE](#)

 ### Restrictions
-* It is not possible to add an Address Book page as an editor.
+* It is not possible to add a credit card page as an editor.

 ## Preview
 <img src="Screenshots/Credit%20Card%20Page%20-%20OPE.png?raw=true" alt="Preview of Credit Card Page" width="100%"/>